- Programs & Services

 In the mid-1990s, recognizing that a housing shortage fell disproportionately on those with criminal and addiction histories, Eden again called on creativity and innovation to develop a sober housing community with permanent supportive housing for 124 tenants.
 Alliance Apartments opened in 1997 and became the model for intentional communities.

 While Eden was addressing the elements of addiction and recovery in Minneapolis, Reentry Services, Inc. was doing the same in St. Paul for those under correctional supervision.
-In 1973 the Minnesota Legislature passed the Community Corrections Act, which came to be a model for treating offenders in the community.
+In 1973, the Minnesota Legislature passed the Community Corrections Act, which came to be a model for treating offenders in the community.
 However community resources proved to be inadequate for the transition.
 Beginning in 1976, Reentry Service began developing half-way houses for adult men and women leaving prison or on probation.
-They also met correctional needs by opening a forensic testing laboratory for drugs testing and developed an electronic monitoring program.
+They also met correctional needs by opening a forensic testing laboratory for drug testing and developed an electronic monitoring program.
 They began supervising offenders sentenced to community service in Ramsey County.

 In 1998, recognizing that both programs assisted a similar population but at different points on the continuum of recovery, Reentry Services and Eden began merger discussions to provide a seamless delivery system geared toward the highest risk, highest need clients.
 On January 1, 2000, RS EDEN was born.